 You must maintain your account and keep your details up-to-date.

-If you wish to close your account you must send a request to do so on help@greenzorro.com.
+If you wish to close your account, you must send a request to do so on help@greenzorro.com.
 By closing your Account, you also consent to the forfeiture of any promotional bonuses, prizes or benefits which you may have acquired.

 In the event of closure of your Account because of gambling addiction or if your account has been closed due to fraud you acknowledge that you are prohibited from opening a new Account.
 The Company will not be liable if you manage to open a new account, for such action nor for any direct or indirect consequential damages.
 The company shall have the right to close, at any time, a new account opened in breach of the requirement stated herein.